Virgin birth of Jesus: Historicity and sources of the narratives

 This raises the question of where the authors of Matthew and Luke found their stories.
-It is almost certain that neither was the work of an eyewitness, though the transmission of the Gospels would have involved eyewitnesses, with Luke claiming to be based upon eyewitness testimonies.Raymond E. Brown suggested in 1973 that Joseph was the source of Matthew's account and Mary of Luke's, but modern scholars consider this "highly unlikely" given that the stories emerged so late.
-Hurtado and Hultgren argue that the infancy narratives cannot be harmonized, precluding a single source for the two, but there are many agreements as well, suggesting that both stories use sources stemming from Palestinian Jewish Christianity; the historical memory of an early birth may lie behind the Virgin birth story.
-A growing number of scholars defend the Farrer hypothesis where Luke used Matthew as a source or the Matthean Posteriority Hypothesis where Matthew was aware of Luke.
+Luke claims to be based upon eyewitness testimonies.
+Joseph dominates Matthew's and Mary dominates Luke's narrative; James Barker suggests that Luke intended to supplement Matthew’s nativity by adding Mary’s perspective to Matthew’s Joseph, while Brown views it as no more than a pious deduction.
+Hurtado and Hultgren argue that the infancy narratives cannot be harmonized, precluding a single source for the two, but there are many agreements as well, suggesting that both stories use sources stemming from Palestinian Jewish Christianity; the historical memory of an early birth may lie behind the virgin birth story.
+A growing number of scholars defend the Farrer hypothesis where Luke used Matthew as a source or the Matthean Posteriority hypothesis where Matthew was aware of Luke.
 Larry Hurtado argues that the two narratives were created by the two writers, drawing on ideas in circulation at least a decade before the gospels were composed, to perhaps 65-75 or even earlier.
 Dale Allison and W. D. Davies argue that Matthew presents with minimal redaction a unified and preexisting infancy narrative.
-They view the infancy story as based off of haggadic legends about Moses, though they maintain that elements in the story such as the names of Mary and Joseph and the location of Jesus in Nazareth during the end of Herod’s reign are historical.
+They view the infancy story as based on haggadic legends about Moses, though they maintain that elements in the story such as the names of Mary and Joseph and the location of Jesus in Nazareth during the end of Herod’s reign are historical.